 The former Sacred Heart Girls' College (Hamilton) student says the University of Waikato provided the perfect campus to study engineering.

 "My study at Waikato gave me a solid foundation in process engineering fundamentals that I can now build on and apply in industry.
 I think the key principle my degree taught me is how to apply and relate theories taught in class to real life."

 Rene showed consistent academic excellence throughout her degree, and her multiple scholarships-wins have commended this.

-Her scholarships have ranged from the Bachelor of Engineering Fees Scholarship in her first year of study, through to prizes in mathematics and energy research, plus a special scholarship celebrating the success of women in engineering and most recently the Freemasons University Scholarship.
+Her scholarships have ranged from the Bachelor of Engineering Fees Scholarship in her first year of study, through to prizes in mathematics and energy research, plus a special scholarship celebrating the success of women in engineering and the Freemasons University Scholarship.